Flourless Chocolate Pumpkin Roll Cake

 - Carefully roll the cake in the kitchen towel and allow to cool completely.

-- While the cake is baking and cooling, prepare the pumpkin cheesecake mousse and chocolate ganache or Nutella ganache.
+- While the cake is baking and cooling, prepare the pumpkin mousse and chocolate ganache OR Nutella ganache (you only need one).

-- Using a stand mixer or hand mixer with a whisk attachment, whisk the whipped cream on high speed until it gets frothy and starts to thicken.
+- Using a stand mixer or hand mixer with a whisk attachment, whip 1/2 cup heavy whipping cream on high speed until it gets frothy and starts to thicken.

-- Add powdered sugar and vanilla and beat until soft peaks form.
+- Add 1/3 cup powdered sugar and 1/2 teaspoon vanilla extract and beat until soft peaks form.

-- In another bowl, beat the cream cheese until smooth, then add the pumpkin puree and pumpkin pie spice, mixing until combined.
+- In another bowl, beat 2 ounces cream cheese until smooth, then add 1/3 cup pumpkin puree and 3/4 teaspoons pumpkin pie spice, mixing until combined.

-- Gently fold in the whipped cream and then the chocolate chips, if using.
+- Gently fold in the whipped cream and then 1/4 cup mini chocolate chips, if using.

 For the chocolate ganache:

-- Place chocolate chips and ⅔ cup heavy cream in a microwave safe bowl or measuring cup and microwave for 30-60 seconds.
+- Place 1 cup semi-sweet chocolate chips2/3 cup heavy whipping cream in a microwave safe bowl or measuring cup and microwave for 30-60 seconds.
 Stir until smooth.

 - Chill in the fridge until thick and spreadable.